 Support Vector Regression, SVR.
 Support vector machine is a statistical machine learning algorithm that adopts the structural risk minimization criterion.
 SVR uses the kernel function to map the low-dimensional nonlinear problem to the high-dimensional space and performs linear problem-solving.
 The computational process in the transformation space can be implicitly represented by the kernel function.
 Commonly used kernel functions include the polynomial kernel function, Gauss kernel function, and sigmoid kernel function.
 The Gauss kernel function is selected for SVR in this study and the parameters of the SVR are determined by a grid search scheme and 10-fold cross validation.

-In addition to the SARIMA model, the input data to other models uses tuned spatiotemporal data.
-The SARIMA model uses single point time series data.
+In addition to the SARIMA model, the input data to other models uses spatiotemporal data.
+The SARIMA model uses single point temporal series data.

 3.3 Single-step prediction